TheOneAndOlee/TheOneAndOlee/README.md

 # Hey!

-I'm Osmond Lee, a Chicagoan attending the University of Illinois Urbana-Champaign!
+I'm Osmond Lee, a native of Chicago's Chinatown attending the University of Illinois Urbana-Champaign!
 My major is computer science, with a minor in Game Studies and Design.

 (I would put a banner here but it didn't work so 🤷‍♂️)